-Telescopic Tube Connectors – How to Connect Tubes?
+Telescopic Tube Connectors How To Connect Tubes

 How to connect tubes?
 There are several ways to connect tubes, but using telescopic tube connectors are structurally more preferable.
 Some tube manufacturers connect tubes by drilling into them and pinning or bolting them, but that is not a recommended method as it compromises the tube wall and weakens the tube.
 It is better to use telescopic tube connectors that are specifically designed for that purpose.